Discover the range of King’s Worcester scholarships and bursaries available to pupils joining the school.

 Those in the arts will receive individualised specialist mentoring.
 The Art School hosts regular private viewings and exhibitions.

-Visual or Performing Arts Scholarship Assessments will be by invitation.
+The Art and Drama Scholarship Assessments will be by invitation.

 Drama pupils will take part in a Performing Arts Workshop (or present a theatre design portfolio) and have an interview with the Head of Drama.